tsbarnes/ArchRed/README.md

-# ArchYellow
+# ArchRed

-A simple yellow theme for KDE, based on Fluent and the ArchLiquid wallpaper
+A simple red theme for KDE, based on Fluent and the ArchLiquid wallpaper

-Uses the Papirus-PaleOrange iconset and the SierraBreeze window decorations
+Uses the Papirus-Red iconset and the SierraBreeze window decorations